HongzhengL/CS557-hw4/README.md

 But since the storing process is **NOT** all we have in the algorithm, the second one is not four times slower than the first one.
-In fact, we can actually see that they have a relationship of twice slower.
+In fact, we observe that it is roughly twice as slow.
 However, this is not absolutely true, and it would have changed when we have some larger matrices that cannot fit entirely inside the cache.